ChristianPavilonis/ssca/readme.md

 ## Step 4.

-Look at this shat on http://localhost:2222
+Look at this shat on http://localhost:3000

-Why 2222?
-Do you even have to ask why?
+## deploy this shat

+This repo has a Dockerfile to build the app and a config/deploy.yaml file to deploy using kamal.